rslavin/sirken-bot/docs/cmd_earthquake.md

 -
 **!EARTHQUAKE**
 -
-Updates all merbs pop times to the specified time. the time format is the same used for !tod and !pop
+Updates all mobs pop times to the specified time. the time format is the same used for `!tod` and `!pop`.

 ```
 !earthquake now